 North East, MD 21901

 The PTA Program Director responds to all comments within ten days to further discuss and resolve the issue.
-If satisfactory resolution cannot be reached, appeal may be made to the Dean of Nursing and Health Professions within ten days.
+If satisfactory resolution cannot be reached, appeal may be made to the Dean of Health and Human Sciences within ten days.
 If satisfactory resolution still is not reached, appeal may be made to the Vice President of Academic Programs within ten days.
 The decision of the Vice President of Academic Programs will be final and not subject to further appeal.

 Records of all correspondence are maintained by the Program Director for two years.